puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 Thus, unlike with `include`, you must carefully manage where and how classes are declared when using this syntax.

-The resource-like syntax **should not be mixed with `include` for a given class.** The behavior of the two syntaxes when mixed is **undefined;** practically speaking, the results will be parse-order dependent, and will sometimes succeed and sometimes fail.
+The resource-like syntax **should not be mixed with `include` for a given class.** The behavior of the two syntaxes when mixed is **undefined;** but practically speaking, the results will be parse-order dependent and will sometimes succeed and sometimes fail.

 ### Declaring a Class With an ENC